-If you’re looking for more information on my cookbook or where to find a copy, click here.
+If you’re looking for more information on my cookbook or where to find a copy, visit my cookbook page.

 Whilst writing this cookbook, I worked as hard as I possibly could to test the recipes many times to make sure they were perfect.
 And I’m really glad I did because it’s been so worth it to have so much wonderful feedback from my readers!

 However, when it comes to the recipe descriptions, there are a few things that might need clarifying.
 So that’s why I created this page.

 Although if you ever need help with a recipe, please feel free to contact me (do mention in the subject if it is urgent because you’re right in the middle of cooking!) so I can get back to you ASAP or contact me via DM on instagram @wallflowerkitchen where I can get back to you when I’m not at my desk.

 This page will be updated regularly as new questions come in.